 Using Driverscape As A Last Resort

-- Run any downloaded drivers through a robust, up to date anti-virus and scan them with trusted malware-removal software before using them.
-Any eye-browsing signs and you should stop there and then.
+- Run any downloaded drivers through a robust, up-to-date anti-virus and scan them with trusted malware-removal software before using them.
+Any eye-browsing signs and you should stop.

 The Final Word